yyx990803/creative-html5/RESOURCES.md

 ## Books

 These are all recommended but not required.
+We will cover basic to intermediate level stuff in class, the following books can be considered further reading in case you want to dig deeper.

 ### <a href="http://www.amazon.com/JavaScript-Definitive-Guide-Activate-Guides/dp/0596805527/ref=sr_1_1?ie=UTF8&qid=1358458442&sr=8-1&keywords=definitive+guide+to+javascript" target="_blank">JavaScript: The Definitive Guide</a>